![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I hadn't removed the chains on the rear tires since the barrel.
 But apparently the extra traction they provided weren't enough to remedy the present situation.
 Again, I missed my fourth chain.

 I'd already broken the fiberglass and bondo smoothing the lines where my welded in custom steel fender flares met the body behind the left front wheel.
-This was because the flares sported built-in steel mud flaps behind the wheel as part of their design, and the edge of the flap on this side had dug into the earth near the edge of the hole.
+This was because the flares sported built-in steel mud flaps behind the wheel as part of their design, and the bottom of the flap on this side had dug into the earth near the edge of the hole.
 So subsequent movements ruined the body smoothing there.
-But the metal itself was still holding together, it appeared.
+But the metal underneath was still holding together, it appeared.

 What the hell?
-I heard a chain saw-like sound in the distance.
+I suddenly heard a chain saw-like sound in the distance.
 I realized it might be a motorcycle.

 I looked at my watch.
 It was just after four AM.
 Hmm.
 Although it wasn't unheard of for country folks to be fooling around like that on cycles and mountain trails in the middle of the night for various reasons, I was sure this one would likely be linked to my pursuit.

-I listened intently, trying to place where the cyclist might be and how long I might have before they got here.
+I listened intently, trying to place where the cyclist might be, and how long I might have before they got here.
 Assuming they were on my trail.
+At the same time, I was pondering my defenses and potential escape options.

-At the moment I'd either have to stand and fight or abandon Shadow, stuck as he was.
+At the moment, I'd either have to stand and fight, or abandon Shadow (stuck as he was).
 For it'd take a while to free him.

-While all this was brewing in my skull I reached into Shadow and pulled my scramble vest from its backwards draped position over the back of my passenger seat.
-My vest didn't have many pockets but what it did have were relatively large, and packed with various survival, evasion, escape, and defense items.
+While all this was brewing in my skull, I reached into Shadow and pulled my scramble vest from its backwards draped position over the back of my passenger seat.
+My vest didn't have many pockets, but what it did have were relatively large, and packed with various survival, evasion, escape, and defense items.
 I switched off the driving lights, but kept Shadow's motor running.
 His low rumble wasn't particularly loud at idle, and I always disliked the idea of killing the motor under dicey circumstances.
 For you could never know when something mundane like a worn starter switch might suddenly decide not to cooperate the next time you turned the key.
 Having that happen in the midst of civilization was usually just an inconvenience.
 Having it happen here could be much worse.

-I was still listening.
-Still standing outside the car.
-The buzz saw sound was definitely getting closer.
-I rummaged around and found my little army flashlight with the red lens.
-Were the batteries up?
-Yes!
-I then laid the now dark spotlight atop Shadow's roof, its long cigarette lighter cable trailing into Shadow's open window.
-I also placed my short barreled 12 gauge Remington 870 there, after partially filling its (twice-the-capacity-as-most) magazine from the small ammo supply handily kept in an elastic band around its stock.
-A change in the motorcycle's sound caught my attention.
-The noise almost disappeared entirely, then ramped back up again, louder than ever.
-The cyclist had just whizzed through the barrel trap in a second.
+The cyclist had just whizzed through the barrel trap in a second or two.
 That put him maybe ten or fifteen minutes away I figured, as he could cover ground much faster on his two-wheeler than we could in this territory.
 Move in something much nearer to a straight line, and at consistently higher speeds.
 But he was alone.
 Just one cyclist.
 No larger vehicles.
-Even if they'd been ultra-quiet four wheel drives they'd have made noise forcing their way over the terrain in their path.
+Even if they'd been ultra-quiet four wheel drives, they'd have made noise forcing their way through and over the terrain in their path.
 And had no choice but to move slower than the cycle too, due to the wider track they required through the course, much like me.
-It also sounded like the cyclist was moving too easily through obstacles to be toting a passenger. |

 I retrieved my green wool army blanket from inside the car.
 Draped the blanket over Shadow's tail as best I could to hide him.
-My license plate and the white reflecting surface exposed by the missing red plastic of one side of my tail lights seemed especially conspicuous, before the blanket covered them.
+My license plate, and the white reflecting surface exposed by the missing red plastic of one side of my tail lights had seemed especially conspicuous, before the blanket covered them.

-On the present ridge our exact trail wouldn't necessarily be as obvious as the earlier one with the clear roadway.
-And the usually thin layer of leaves on most of the surface up here hadn't been disturbed all that much by our passing at low speeds.
-But the biker could just keep moseying around until he found us.
 I racked my brain for what further preparations I could make in the few minutes I had left.
-Should I try to position myself away from Shadow and pounce on him as he arrived?
+Should I try to position myself away from Shadow, and pounce on him as he arrived?
 Or stick near the car?
 There wasn't much of a way to predict exactly where he'd show up.
 Being on a cycle in terrain like this left his options wide open.
-And even narrowing that down to just some width of our wake still made it too hard to pick a good pouncing spot. |
+And even narrowing that down to just some width of our wake still made it too hard to pick a good pouncing spot.

 So I stuck next to Shadow.
 I figured here I had a few more options than I would elsewhere.